-Of the many new Oz directors who got their start in the 1970s, seven, in particular stand out.
+Of the many new Oz directors who got their start in the 1970s, eight, in particular stand out.
 These directors made landmark films which revived Australian cinema.
 All of these directors won AFI awards for best director and many went on to successful careers in Hollywood in the 1980s and 1990s.
-The seven top Oz directors of the 1970s (& early 1980s) are:
+The eight top Oz directors of the 1970s (& early 1980s) are:

 Here are some details of the careers and achievements of the major directors who established themselves in the 1970s:

 1. Peter Weir